Unlocking brand advocacy: is content the key?

 Szymon Klimczak, CMO of LiveChat, comments: “In 2017, companies were more focused on the information that chatbots provide to customers rather than their conversational skills.
 However, this year businesses will look at ‘the tone of voice’ to use chatbots not only in sales but also to deepen relations with customers and support the company’s communication strategy.”

-The ‘customer experience’ extends to every interaction and touch point the customer has with a brand – and this includes the content they view and consume while shopping on-site.
+The ‘customer experience’ extends to every interaction and touch point the customer has with a brand – and this includes the Primary Content they view and consume while shopping on-site.
 Online product descriptions need to be detailed, accurate, on-brand and informative, answering all of the customer’s questions, and buying and how-to guides should be provided to help consumers make informed purchase decisions from large product ranges.

 Our own research, based on a survey of 100 UK consumers, shows that: